Health Office Information

 There have been a number of students drinking energy drinks lately.
 These energy drinks contain high amounts of caffeine and taurine, which act as stimulants.
 Students have reported physical symptoms of headache, shakiness, dizziness, and insomnia.
 Teachers report that students who consume these drinks have difficulty focusing in the classroom.
 Consumption of energy drinks at school is strongly discouraged.
 Please take the time to discuss this issue with your son and daughter.

-Cough, cold, and flu season is here!
+Annual flu shots are recommended and are provided by your child's primary care physician.
 Reminding your child to cover their cough and the importance of good handwashing goes a long way in preventing colds and viruses from spreading.
 Proper nutrition and a good nights sleep also help in maintaining our immune systems.